alirezanet/Gridify/docs/pages/guide/index.md

 Greetings!

 Gridify is an exceptional dynamic LINQ library designed to simplify the process of converting strings into LINQ queries.
-It offers remarkable performance and ease-of-use, making it effortless to apply filtering, sorting, and pagination to text-based data.
+It offers remarkable performance and ease-of-use, making it effortless to apply filtering, sorting, and pagination utilizing text-based data.

 ## Features